You're standing at the track. The sign says 800 meters. Your watch says half a mile. They're the same thing, right?

 Half mile = 1,609.344 ÷ 2 = 804.672 meters exactly

 This isn't an approximation.
-It's a defined relationship.
-Plus, the meter is the base unit.
-The yard is defined* in terms of the meter.
 The mile is defined in terms of yards.
+Also, the meter is the base unit.
+That's why the yard is defined* in terms of the meter.
+On the flip side, it's a defined relationship.
 It's a chain of exact definitions.

 Quick Mental Math